maxh/maxheinritz.com/_posts/2022-05-29-qualified-identifiers.md

 ## Go links

-Having go/ links related to qids can be helpful.
+Having go/ links related to QIDs can be helpful.
 For example:

 - `go/qid/<qid>` - main product page for the entity that end users visit
 - `go/q/<qid>` - a raw entity viewer / traversal UI with raw JSON